 We recognise that spelling is an important skill and, for children to become confident, fluent writers, they must have a secure grasp of the building blocks of spelling: phonology (the sounds in words), morphology (how words are built) and etymology (where words come from).

-In F2 and KS1, children learn to spell through the discrete teaching of daily phonics in 15 – 30 minute sessions.
-We use ‘Letters and Sounds’ – a progressive synthetic phonics programme.
-We also use Jolly phonics actions to help the children remember each of the 44 phonemes/sounds.
+In EYFS and KS1, children learn to spell through the discrete teaching of daily phonics in 15 – 30 minute sessions.
+We use ‘Letters and Sounds’ – a progressive synthetic phonics programme which teaches the children each of the 44 phonemes/sounds.
 What is learnt during these discrete sessions is applied through the day in speaking, reading and writing, in a language rich curriculum.

 How can parents help?